derickpiyush02/BatchA-FS/README.md

 Problem 1 : [ArrayList and String Manip] Sum of elements of two arrayList, splitting sum>9

-Problem 2 : [Maps] Checking if it possible to group a list of numbers into consecutive numbers of k size.
+Problem 2 : [Maps] Checking if its possible to group a list of numbers into consecutive numbers of k size.

 Problem 3 : [HashSet] Print the string if only one row of keyboard was used.